lawrenceslng/Async_Video_Chat/notes.md

 currently must refresh page before new video would show up if you are already in active thoughts ===

 play button instead of autoplay    - ryan

+after creating account, must logout before logging back in to be able to search for friends